BioMedicalImaging-Core-NYUAD/brainimaging-lab-documentation/docs/source/4-instructions.rst

 -Right click 'Refactor' allows you to change the name of a file

--The name of the .rst file does not need to be the same as the heading in the index
+-The name of the .rst file does not create the index file names on the webpage index but rather the underlined headings on top of the page